engineering-collaboration/book/docs/book/collaborating-within-a-company/team-interactions.md

 While we incentivize inter-team communication, teams cannot work together in an organization-wide free-for-all.
 Operating effectively within a team has less impact when operating beyond it becomes burdensome.
 To get work done, we define sensible and productive interactions between teams.
 Depending on team dynamics, these differ in approach, frequency, and duration.

-As mentioned in [*Autonomous Team Structure*](./autonomous-team-structure.md), we refer to the insights of Matthew Skelton and Manuel Pais, authors of *Team Topologies* (I highly recommend this book and encourage readers to further explore their website and YouTube videos.).
+As mentioned in [*Autonomous Team Structure*](./autonomous-team-structure.md), we refer to the insights of Matthew Skelton and Manuel Pais, authors of *Team Topologies* (I highly recommend this book and encourage readers to further explore their website and Youtube videos.).
 Skelton and Pais identified three common forms of interaction between teams.

 ### Collaboration